Quality Control (Online CE Course)

 Additional Information

-Intended Audience: Medical Laboratory Scientists, Medical Technologists, and Medical Laboratory Technicians, Clinical Laboratory Science students.
+Intended Audience: Medical Laboratory Scientists, Medical Laboratory Technicians, and medical laboratory students.

 Author Information: Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) is a former Laboratory Director & Director of Laboratory Operations, Quest Diagnostics-Valdosta RRL.
-Dr. Pendergraph received his MSPH from the University of Kentucky in Lexington, his PhD in medical parasitology and mycology from the University of North Carolina in Chapel Hill and his law degree with a concentration in health care law from Concord Law School, Kaplan University.
+Dr. Pendergraph received his MSPH from the University of Kentucky in Lexington, his PhD in medical parasitology and mycology from the University of North Carolina in Chapel Hill, and his law degree with a concentration in health care law from Concord Law School, Kaplan University.
 He also did a Fellowship in Tropical Medicine at Louisiana State University School of Medicine.
-He is the author of a textbook in phlebotomy, a number of scientific articles, plus internet training programs.
+He is the author of a textbook on phlebotomy, several scientific articles, plus internet training programs.

 How to Subscribe